elastos/Elastos.Hive.Node/hive_node_api.md

           }
         }
 ```

-- Create/Update a subcondition to check whether the group was created within the timeframe given on the query
+- Create/Update a subcondition to check whether the group was created within the timeframe given on the query.
 ```json
 HTTP: POST
 URL: /api/v1/scripting/set_subcondition